-Belcross Bake Shoppe—Camden Perfectly golden sweet potato biscuits, a fixture on the menu since original owner Gail Umphlett opened the restaurant in 1984, have become famous in this corner of
+Belcross Biscuit Company—Camden Perfectly golden sweet potato biscuits, a fixture on the menu since original owner Gail Umphlett opened the restaurant in 1984, have become famous in this corner of

 Perfectly golden sweet potato biscuits, a fixture on the menu since original owner Gail Umphlett opened the restaurant in 1984, have become famous in this corner of northeastern North Carolina.

 These are doughnuts as they were intended to be made and eaten.
 They’re fresh off the fryer, crispy on the outside, fluffy on the inside, and most notably: glazed and topped to order.